A note from Kat about the the name of her practice:

 Few of us undertake a truly conscious journey of the creative, sensual or sexual, and due to how easily abused this path is by so many, it’s easy to understand why.
 Learning how to nourish oneself and experience enjoyment without over-indulgence, and learning to embrace life’s bounty is an exhilarating practice!
 Getting in touch with your creativity, deepening your relationship with your own sexuality, partaking of the arts, and opening up to new attitudes and experiences, is essential food for the soul.
 I work with many individuals and couples in this arena.

-Self-realization and “liberation” are the eastern philosophical terms meant to describe a very simple experience– the great stillness and expansiveness that is the Ground of Reality, which is also referred to as our True Self.
+Self-realization, ‘liberation,” and consciousness practice are philosophical terms meant to describe a very simple experience– the great stillness and expansiveness that is the Ground of Reality, which is also referred to as our True Self.
 I utilize methods of meditation, inquiry, contemplation and ritual to help clients explore and strengthen their connection to what is sacred to them.